 - Go hill tribe trekking in the north, through lush jungles and visiting some of the minority villages near the border.

-- Hang out in the riverside hippie town of Pai, touristy but in a really fun way.
+- Hang out in the riverside hippie town of Pai, quite touristy but in a really fun way.

 - Go island-hopping on the southern coast.
 The southwest of Thailand, in particular, has tons of smaller islands that you can get to more easily.